salilab/imp/modules/core/dependency/python-ihm/README.md

 pip install ihm
 ```

+Note that a C extension module is built for faster parsing of mmCIF files.
+This requires that your system has a C compiler.
+If you don't want to build
+the C extension module, install with
+`pip install ihm --install-option="--without-ext"`.

 # Installation from source code

 To build and install from a clone of the GitHub repository, run